 9) Visit local shops

 Grey Highlands is home to plenty of great stores and shops that make it easy to find whatever you need: be it a present for a friend’s birthday, some fantastic produce for dinner, some treats for your sweet tooth, or a little gift for yourself!
 Peek Thru My Window, Fancy That, and the County Line are a staple in Markdale that are great to stop for gifts.
-In Flesherton stop into Leslieville Cheese Market for different cheeses, smoked meats and fine foods to add to your dinner table.
-If you’re going through the valley be sure to checkout all of the goodies in the Kimberley General Store.
+In Flesherton stop into Leslieville Cheese Market for different cheeses, smoked meats, and fine foods to add to your dinner table.
+If you’re going through the valley be sure to check out all of the goodies in the Kimberley General Store.
 The summer is great for street sales and be sure to remember these businesses in your Christmas shopping!

 10) Discover Flesherton Hills

 Flesherton Hills is an outdoor education area for students are both Grey Highlands Secondary School and école Macphail Memorial Elementary School, but it is open for the public’s use as well.
-The environmental education centre includes a mix of ponds, a beaver dam, forests, fields, an old orchard, and a picnic pavilion.
-It’s a fantastic area for a hike in the warmer months and its great for cross-country skiing and snowshoeing in the winter.
+The environmental education center includes a mix of ponds, a beaver dam, forests, fields, an old orchard, and a picnic pavilion.
+It’s a fantastic area for a hike in the warmer months and it’s great for cross-country skiing and snowshoeing in the winter.
 A great place for the outdoor enthusiast!